minzsiure/18.656-NonAsympStat-Notes/notes/lecture1.md

 ## 1.3 What can help us in high dimension?
 ### 1.3.2 Structure in covariance matrices
 > <u>Overview:</u> What types of ***low-dimensional structure*** might be appropriate for modeling covariance matrices?
 And how can they can be exploited to construct better estimators?

+> The low-dimensional structure of matrices refers to the ways in which matrices can be characterized or represented using a smaller number of parameters or features.
+In other words, it refers to the finding of a low-dimensional representation of a matrix that captures its important characteristics. ie. SVD, matrix factorization.

 * **Example 1:** if the goal is to estimate a *diagonal* $\Sigma$, $\hat{\Sigma}$ can be improved by zeroing out the non-diagonal entries, leading to a diagonal covariance estimate $\hat{D}$.
 * **Example 2:** if $\Sigma$ were assumed to be *sparse* with unknown positions, we can have a hard-thresholded version of $\hat{\Sigma}$, $$\tilde{\Sigma}:=T_{\lambda_n}(\hat{\Sigma}), \text{ say with } \lambda_n = \sqrt{\frac{2 \, log \,d}{n}}$$